 How To Make Potato And Bacon Bake

-This comforting bake takes just 15 minutes to prep, then pop in the oven until bubbling and golden!
+This comforting potato dish takes just 15 minutes to prep, then pop it in the oven until bubbling and golden!

 Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.